tducasse/go-instabot/README.md

 ## How to run
 This is it!
-Since you used the `go get` command, you now have the `go-instabot` executable available from anywhere in your system.
+Since you used the `go get` command, you now have the `go-instabot` executable available from anywhere* in your system.
 Just launch it in a terminal :

 `go-instabot -run`

+**\*** : Note that you will need to have a folder named 'config' (with a 'config.json' file) in the directory where you launch it.

 ### Options
 **-run** : This is the main option.
 Use it to actually launch the script.